 SAP ECC users may use SAP Fiori UX as a new way to view information.
 It does not replace the SAP GUI, but its standardized User Experience (UX) was based on innovative design using input from SAP customers.
-This UX gives a commercial-grade, design-focused feel to enterprise software, which is a radical departure from how SAP worked in the past.
+This UX gives a commercial-grade, design-focused feel to enterprise software.
+This is a radical departure from how SAP worked in the past.
 There are a wide range of Fiori apps, including:

 - Transactional apps to perform tasks